lauralwd/azolla_MYBs/README.md

 The `figures` folder contains the final versions of the figures shown in the manuscript in several formats.
 These were made by importing a `.treefile` in [iToL](https://itol.embl.de/), then adding annotation manually, and downloading these as `.svg` file.
-Annotation files for use in itol can be found in the different directories in the `analyses` directory These `.svg` files were then finalised in Inkscape to their published form and exported as pdf or png.
+Annotation files for use in iToL can be found in the different directories in the `analyses` directory These `.svg` files were then finalised in Inkscape to their published form and exported as pdf or png.

-The workflows for which data is shared here, are documented in JuPyter notebooks (`*.ipynb`).
+The workflows shared here are documented in JuPyter notebooks (`*.ipynb`).
-Several notebooks are made available here, most contain intermediate work that is shared for transparency and reproducibility purposes.
+Most notebooks contain intermediate work that is shared for transparency and reproducibility purposes and should be treated as such.
+Alternativelly, the git history may be explored for more information.
  * In `step1_differentiate_subfamilies_VI_and_VII` we gather R2R3 MYB sequences type 6 & 7 and reproduce findings by [Jiang & Rao (2020)](https://doi.org/10.1104/pp.19.01082).
  * In `step2_classify-Azfi-RNAseq-targets` we placed several _Azolla filiculoides_ sequences in the phylogeny of type 6 & 7 R2R3 MYBs and compare the differentiating domains as described by [Jiang & Rao (2020)](https://doi.org/10.1104/pp.19.01082).
  * In `step3_VI-subfam_in_azolla` missing type VI sequences were identified in the _Azolla filiculoides_ genome and added to the phylogeny.
  * In `step4_expanding-phylogeny` the phylogenetic analysis was expanded with R2R3 MYB sequences from all subfamilies and not just VI and VII were taken into account.
  * Finally, in `step5_supplement-with-arabidopsis-sequences` some uninformative and rogue sequences were removed, _Arabidopsis thaliana_ sequences were added, more _Azolla filiculoides_ sequences were added, and the tree was annotated with RNA-seq data for _A. filiculoides_.

-A blank version of the workflow is maintained [here](https://github.com/lauralwd/lauras_phylogeny_wf).
+A template version of the workflow is maintained [here](https://github.com/lauralwd/lauras_phylogeny_wf).
-Note that figures which are embedded in the JuPyter notebooks may not properly displayed online on Github.
+Note that figures which are embedded in the JuPyter notebooks may not be correctly displayed online on Github.
 You may download the `.ipynb` files to display them locally, including images.
 Alternatively, a html export may be found accompanying the JuPy notebook file.

-Finaly, the `envs` directory contains conda environment export files detailing all software names and versions that were used in this project.
+Finally, the `envs` directory contains conda environment export files detailing all software names and versions that were used in this project.
 This file may be used to recreate the exact software environment for this analysis using [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 To do so, issue a command like so `conda env create -f ./condaenv.yaml`.